dazhizhao/Four-Link-Reinforcement-Learning-for-Torque-Control/README.md

 ## Training Progress and Results

-The results below come from the SAC run `sac_torque_control_20260312-124907_f23d` on March 12, 2026.
 The overall trend is clear: early training mainly improves whether the manipulator can reach the target region, while later training improves how quickly it can do so.

 ### Stage 50k